adienox/manage/README.md

 This project is a reactjs based application that utilizes react hooks for state management and the nextjs framework for structure and performance.
 Styling is implemented using tailwind, ensuring a consistent and visually appealing design.
 A priority of this project was to make it mobile friendly, ensuring that it can be easily accessed and used on any device.

 The project is hosted on netlify, providing a reliable and efficient platform for hosting and deploying the application.
+To view this project, head on over to https://adiemanage.netlify.app

 ## Features

 - Reactjs based
+- Uses Typescript for typechecking
 - Utilizes react hooks for state management
 - Nextjs framework for structure and performance
 - Tailwind styling